-As a response to a sharp increase in global grain and fertiliser prices, the Tanzanian Government, together with the World Bank, invested around US$ 300 million in 2008 to implement a voucher subsidy programme in an attempt to preserve national food security and raise agricultural productivity.
-The National Agricultural Input Voucher Scheme (NAVIS) provided 50% subsidies for new seed varieties and chemical fertilisers to 2.5 million smallholder farmers.
+As a response to a sharp increase in global grain and fertilizer prices, the Tanzanian Government, together with the World Bank, invested around US$ 300 million in 2008 to implement a voucher subsidy program in an attempt to preserve national food security and raise agricultural productivity.
+The National Agricultural Input Voucher Scheme (NAVIS) provided 50% subsidies for new seed varieties and chemical fertilizers to 2.5 million smallholder farmers.
 NAVIS was largely considered to be a success by aiding smallholder farmers to harvest more than 2.5 million tons of additional maize and rice grains.
 However, in theory, increased agricultural productivity could induce farmers to expand their farming activity and raise the pressure to clear forests for new land.
 This raises the question on whether the policy had a non-negligible effect on Tanzania’s forests.